List of postal codes of Canada: M

-Toronto - 103 FSAs
+Toronto

-Note: There are no rural FSAs in Toronto, hence no postal codes should start with M0.
+There are currently 103 FSAs in this list.
+There are no rural FSAs in Toronto, hence no postal codes should start with M0.
 However, a handful of individual special-purpose codes in the M0R FSA are assigned to "Gateway Commercial Returns, 4567 Dixie Rd, Mississauga" as a merchandise returns label for freepost returns to high-volume vendors such as Amazon and the Shopping Channel.